awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 1. Finally, deploy the application by editing **deployment.json** and replacing the value of **%codeDeployBucket%** from the CloudFormation stack outputs, and then running:

 	```
-	$ aws deploy create-deployment --cli-input-json file://deployment.json
+	aws deploy create-deployment --cli-input-json file://deployment.json
 	```

 1. Browse to the AWS CodeDeploy console at [https://console.aws.amazon.com/codesuite/codedeploy/deployments](https://console.aws.amazon.com/codesuite/codedeploy/deployments) to monitor your application deployment.

-1. Once the deploy is complete, browse to the DNS of the load balancer (e.g. http://runningAmazonEC2WorkloadsAtScale-115077449.us-east-1.elb.amazonaws.com) and login.
+1. Once the deploy is complete, browse to the public DNS of the load balancer (e.g. http://runningAmazonEC2WorkloadsAtScale-115077449.us-east-1.elb.amazonaws.com) and login.
 The default email address is **admin@example.com** and default password is **admin-pass**.

 1. Find some mp3s on the interwebs and upload them to **/var/www/media** on the dev instance. *****THIS STEP NEEDS MORE DETAILS*****